-"Turn yourself in" authorities plead in road rage killing
+'Turn yourself in,' authorities plead in road rage killing

 - Officers responded to the scene of an auto accident, but found the victim shot in the head

-- Suspect described as a 30-40 year old white male, driving a red pick-up truck
+- Suspect described as a 30-40 year old white male, driving a red pickup truck

 (CNN)Bianca Nikol Roberson had just left a mall where she'd been shopping for new clothes for college with her family.

-Her car and a red-pickup truck tussled on the road and now she's dead in what police are calling a road rage incident.
+Her car and a red pickup truck tussled on the road and now she's dead in what police are calling a road rage incident.

 "A man in the red pickup truck pulled out a gun and shot her in the head, killing her," said Chester County District Attorney Tom Hogan.